DEPARTMENT: Parks and Recreation

 - Work Environment

 Incumbent of the position performs in a typical office setting and outside with various weather conditions.
 Tasks require variety of physical activities, generally involving muscular strain, such as walking, standing, stooping, sitting, reaching, talking, hearing, and seeing.
-Common eye, hand, finger dexterity exists.
+Common eye, hand, finger dexterity exist.
 Mental application utilizes memory for details, verbal instructions, emotional stability, discriminating thinking and creative problem solving.
 Periodic travel required in normal course of job performance.